cansyl/CROssBAR/README.md

 As a result of a search requested by the user, the input containing the search term(s) in the CROssBAR database is extracted via the API and the components that have a biological relationship with this input (e.g. a signalling pathway, of which the searched protein is a member, or a disease known to occur as a result of a mutation in the protein sought, or target proteins known to interact with the searched drug molecule) are extracted from the database.
 For the layout of the components on th graphs, CROssBAR-layout is developed, in which biological components of a specific type are placed on circular points within fixed radii.

-For CROssBAR Web-Service use-cases please visit [CROssBAR KG use-cases folder](https://github.com/cansyl/CROssBAR/Other_use-cases).
+For CROssBAR Web-Service use-cases please visit [CROssBAR_Web-Service folder](https://github.com/cansyl/CROssBAR/CROssBAR_Web-service).

 ## COVID-19 Knowledge Graphs